Pollen (video game)

-Pollen is a first-person sci-fi mystery exploration video game developed by Finnish company Mindfield Games for Microsoft Windows.
+Pollen is a first-person sci-fi mystery walking simulator video game developed by Finnish company Mindfield Games for Microsoft Windows.
 Pollen is playable on regular monitors and Oculus Rift virtual reality headsets (beta), and will be playable on HTC Vive.

 The game takes place in an alternate timeline of humanity's history, on a research base called Station M found on Saturn's largest moon Titan.
 The gameplay centers around semi-linear first-person exploration, allowing the player to discover the story through puzzles and interacting with the objects around them.

 Gameplay

 In Pollen, the player assumes the role of a RAMA Industries employee, who is sent to Titan to replace a missing crew member on Station M. Just before entering the base the player loses all contact with the research team, and must enter the station in search of answers.
 The player will have to examine everything in their environment, listen to audio tapes, as well as solve puzzles to advance through the story.
 Station M contains several areas for the player to explore, including the landing pad, crew quarters, cargo bay, laboratory, comm station, and generator room.